Nonuniqueness and existence of continuous, globally dissipative Euler flows: Introduction

-The nonuniqueness statements in Theorems~\ref{thm:enDispNunq} and ~\ref{thm:enEqNunq} are proven by implementing a new strategy for proving nonuniqueness of solutions that yields stronger results than the methods used previously and that represents the first use of a probabilistic method in the context of convex integration.
+The nonuniqueness statements in Theorems~\ref{thm:enDispNunq} and ~\ref{thm:enEqNunq} are proven by implementing a new strategy for proving nonuniqueness of solutions that represents the first use of a probabilistic method in the context of convex integration.
 The proof proceeds by inserting a random coin toss into each step of the iteration at a point where none of the estimates of the iteration will be disturbed.
-In this way our work gives a first answer to the question of whether there exists a probabilistic approach to convex integration raised in \cite[Problem 9]{deLSzeHFluid}, which has a natural motivation in our context given the role that randomness is believed to play in turbulent motion.
-The method leads naturally to a Cantor family of solutions as the outcome of every coin toss changes the resulting solution in a quantitative way.
-Our proof that the resulting family of solutions has positive Hausdorff dimension in the energy space $C_tL_x^2$ relies on obtaining exponential (rather than double-exponential) growth of frequencies in the iteration using techniques of \cite{isettVicol}.
+In this way our work gives a first answer to the question of whether there exists a probabilistic approach to convex integration raised in \cite[Problem 9]{deLSzeHFluid}.
+This question has a natural motivation in our context given the role that randomness is believed to play in turbulent motion.
+The method leads naturally to a Cantor family of solutions, as the outcome of every coin toss changes the final solution in a quantitative way.
+Our proof that the resulting family of solutions has positive Hausdorff dimension in the energy space $C_tL_x^2$ uses the exponential (rather than double-exponential) growth of frequencies in the iteration obtained via techniques of \cite{isettVicol}.
+It is plausible to expect that our method may also produce an infinite Hausdorff family of solutions when a greater amount of randomness is employed.

 The final application we consider here concerns the $C^0$ density of ``wild'' initial data that admit an infinite family of nonunique weak solutions to incompressible Euler satisfying the local energy equality \eqref{eq:locEnEq}.
 The result may be compared to the analogous density results in \cite{szeWiedYoung,danSze}; however, our proof is by a quite different approach.
 We refer to Section~\ref{sec:constructDissipSolns} for a more precise discussion. \begin{thm} For any $\a < 1/15$, the set of initial data on $\T^3$ that admit infinitely many solutions of class $C_{t,x}^\a$ that obey the local energy equality \eqref{eq:locEnEq} on a common interval of time containing $0$ is $C^0$ dense in the space of continuous, divergence free initial data. \end{thm}